 - Number of participants

 - Number of tasks performed

 - Number of consumable units

-- Number of service calls

-- Number of events

-- Required time for offering program/service

 Cost recovery goals are established once Cost-of-Service totals have been calculated.
 Program staff should be trained on the process of conducting a Cost-of-Service Analysis and the process should be undertaken on a regular basis.